 Leadership has always been demanding.
-This holds particularly true in times of fundamental change, which we are experiencing nowadays, driven by globalization, digitalization and the ecological movement.
+This holds particularly true in times of fundamental change, which we are experiencing nowadays.
+We are currently driven by globalization, digitalization and the ecological movement.
 Where do leaders find orientation in these fast-moving times to form critical and creative opinions on complex matters and topics which can contribute to the big picture?
-Questions on the ‘why’ and ‘whereto’, the ‘what’ and ‘how’ as well as the consistency of the respective answers to these questions are gaining a new type of significance, particularly with regard to the latest generation of junior executives.
+Questions on the ‘why’ and ‘whereto’, the ‘what’ and ‘how’ as well as the consistency of the respective answers to these questions are gaining a new value, particularly with regard to the latest generation of junior executives.

 The premise of the new Leipzig Leadership Model also includes a concept of the human being which is characterized by respect for the dignity of fellow human beings and their entitlement to freedom and participation.
 Moreover, leaders do not act independently in some sort of vacuum but always within the framework of an organization which is the overriding concern.
 Leadership in an organization occurs in the competitive environment created within the society, according to another core assumption of the Leipzig Leadership Model.
 And last but not least: Good leadership requires realistic expectations and supporting structures.